 Camper Bunk Room Makeover

 In the bunk room in the back of our fifth wheel, I knew I needed a better solution for closet storage, we needed to add ladders to the bunks and it needed some extra storage in the bunks.
 We solved these problems by painting everything white and replacing the flooring with vinyl click together planks.
 We added rope ladders to each of the bunks to give it a rustic adventure feeling and added functionality by allowing the kids to easily climb in and out of their top bunks.
 See how we made these DIY RV bunk ladders here.

 In the closet, we removed the hanging bar and added shelving.
-This allowed me to fit enough clothes for all four kids in the closest and keep them separated so everyone could easily find their clothes.
+This allowed me to fit enough clothes for all four kids in the closet and keep them separated so everyone could easily find their clothes.

 In each of the bunk beds, I added a storage basket and an arrow hook.
 This is the perfect place for them to store books, toys and to hang things like hats and lanyards.
 I added campfire pillow from the Target dollar spot for just $5!
 I added adorable camping themed bedding to each of the bunks as well.
 The kids LOVE the bedding sets and they were a great value because they came with sheets, pillowcases, a bedspread and a decorative pillow sham.